0330 822 0505

 £35,000 £105,000 £140,000 £175,000 £210,000

-As you can see, the higher the multiple that’s used, the easier it can be to reach your target of £80k.
-So, getting a lender to use a larger income multiple is a more realistic path to success than trying to dramatically boost your salary.
+As you can see, the higher the multiple used, the easier it can be to reach your target of £80k.
+So, getting a lender to use a more significant income multiple is a more realistic path to success than trying to boost your salary dramatically.

 However, your salary isn’t the only measurement a lender will use when calculating how much they’ll let you borrow.
 They often take a holistic approach, looking at your entire financial situation – including outgoings and credit commitments – before offering a loan.

 It’s also important to remember that your only goal isn’t just to borrow this target sum.
-Your priority should also be to make sure you get the best deal possible.
-Even a small difference in rates can make a big impact on the monthly repayment cost for an £80,000 mortgage.
+Your priority should also be ensuring you get the best deal possible.
+Even a slight difference in rates can make a big impact on the monthly repayment cost for an £80,000 mortgage.

 Get Started with a Broker